mendix/docs/content/en/docs/refguide/modeling/integration/published-odata-services/odata-query-options.md

 ## 11 Deleting Objects {#deleting-objects}

-When a published resource has the [Deletable](/refguide/published-odata-resource/#capabilities) capability, clients can update its attributes and associations by sending a `DELETE` request to the URL of the object (for example, `PATCH /odata/myservice/v1/Exployees(8444249301330581)`).
+When a published resource has the [Deletable](/refguide/published-odata-resource/#capabilities) capability, clients can delete an object by sending a `DELETE` request to the URL of the object (for example, `PATCH /odata/myservice/v1/Exployees(8444249301330581)`).

 {{% alert type="info" %}}
 The *deleting objects* functionality was introduced in Studio Pro [9.13.0](/releasenotes/studio-pro/9.13/).